PCI Hardware Maintenance Policy

 The purpose of this policy is to ensure that Payment Card Industry (PCI)1 IT Resources implementations, updates, or upgrades are documented, tracked, and regularly reviewed per PCI DSS guidelines.

-- Fordham IT’s Enterprise Technology Services (ETS) department maintains Information Systems PCI network devices.
+- Fordham IT’s Enterprise Technology Services (ETS) department maintains PCI network information systems.

 - ETS is responsible for maintaining the PCI hardware inventory and its annual review, per PCI DSS guidelines.

 - Documentation must include the name, location, IP address (PCI switch), function, and model/vendor information.

 - Documentation must be updated when maintenance is performed.

 - Firewall, switch, and router configuration standards must be reviewed and examined on a semi-annual basis by University Information Security Office.